Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Abstract

 \section{Abstract}

-We present the result of a deep learning-based search for beating patterns, one of the gravitational lensing signatures, from the observed gravitational-wave signals.
-In this search, we examine the binary black hole events in the first and second gravitational-wave transient catalogs.
-This search is the first endeavor utilizing deep learning for searching lensing signatures from gravitational waves.
-Specifically, the search identifies beating patterns induced by lenses with masses between $10^3$--$10^5$\msun~from spectrograms of gravitational-wave signals.
-We train a deep learning model with spectrograms of simulated noisy gravitational-wave signals to classify the binary black hole events into two classes, lensed or unlensed signals.
-We introduce an ensemble learning with the deep learning model and employ a majority voting strategy for the predictions of all ensemble learners.
-The majority voting-based primary classification classifies one event, GW190707\_093326, out of forty-six events, into the lensed class.
-However, upon estimating the $p$-value of the event, we observe that the uncertainty of $p$-value still includes the possibility of the event being unlensed.
-Therefore, we conclude the gravitational-wave signal of GW190707\_093326 is likely an unlensed signal and, consequently, our search finds no significant evidence of beating patterns from the evaluated binary black hole events.
+We present the result of the first deep learning-based search for the signature of microlensing in gravitational waves.
+This search seeks the signature induced by lenses with masses between $10^3$--$10^5$\msun~from spectrograms of the binary black hole events in the first and second gravitational-wave transient catalogs.
+We use a deep learning model trained with spectrograms of simulated noisy gravitational-wave signals to classify the events into two classes, lensed or unlensed.
+We introduce ensemble learning and a majority voting-based consistency test for the predictions of ensemble learners.
+The classification scheme of this search primarily classifies one event, GW190707\_093326, into the lensed class.
+To verify the primary classification of this event, we also examine the median probability to the lensed class and observe the resulting value, $0.984^{+0.012}_{-0.342}$, agrees with an empirical criterion $>\!0.6$ for claiming the detection of a lensed signal.
+However, the uncertainty of the estimated $p$-value for the median probability and error, ranging from 0 to 0.1, convinces us GW190707\_093326 is less likely a lensed event because it includes $p\!\geq\!0.05$ where the unlensed hypothesis is true.
+Therefore, we conclude our search finds no significant evidence of microlensing signature from the evaluated binary black hole events.